cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-07-events.md

 )
 ```

-The only thing left to do is to implement this correspondingly in the GUI or include a server listening for such events.
+The only thing left to do is to implement this correspondingly in the GUI or include a server to listen for such events.

 ## Player moved event

-Since you also created a transaction to play a move, it is expected to inform the opponent about:
+The created transaction to play a move is expected to inform the opponent about:

 * Which player is relevant.
 * Which game does the move relate to.